ResamkitheDeveloper/docusign-esign-php-laravel/README.md

 ```
 composer update docusign/esign-laravel --with-all-dependencies
 ```
-Add the service provider to the `providers` array in `config/app.php`
+Add the service provider to the `providers` array in `config/app.php` or for laravel 12x in `bootstrap/providers.php`

 ```php
 DocuSign\eSign\ESignServiceProvider::class